carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

    ~~~
    {: .language-md}

-2. Note that site parameters will not render nicely in GitHub but will in the website.
+2. Note that site parameters will not render nicely in GitHub (they will be displayed as text
+{{ "{{ site.PARAMETER_NAME " }}}} rather than the parameter's rendered value) but will in the website.